JosephSamela/text.npr.org-daily-article-downloader/README.md

 Run shell script.

 ```
-$ bash fetch-articles.sh
+$ bash fetch-articles.sh .
 ```

-Individual articles will be downloaded and written to `.txt` files named with the title of each article.
+Individual articles will be downloaded and written to `.txt` files at the specified directory `.` named with the title of each article.
 For example...

 ####
 ```